rthatcher/t2/nodered-tutorial.md

 # Node-RED Tutorial for Integrating a {{site.data.conrefs.composer_full}} Business Network

-In this tutorial, we will build on the [Developer Tutorial](./developer-tutorial.html), extending it to demonstrate how a Node-RED Flow can be used to add Participants or Assets to the registries on the {{site.data.conrefs.hlf_full}}.
+This tutorial demonstrates how to integrate an existing system of record data source into the blockchain ledger.
+In this guide, we will build on the [Developer Tutorial](./developer-tutorial.html), extending it to bulk load records from a JSON text file data source to populate Participant and Asset registries in the sample 'Commodity Trading' business network.

 [Node-RED](http://nodered.org) is a lightweight Open Source integration technology, written in JavaScript.
 It uses a graphical flow to integrate different _nodes_, where nodes can receive data, transform data and output data.